 Stay ahead of the competition with innovation management

-As a manager, director, or consultant, you know that innovation is essential to keeping customers satisfied.
+In today’s volatile market, innovation is essential to keeping customers satisfied.
 Some products and competencies can last companies a long time, but others are very fleeting, because the world around us is changing faster than ever.
 How do you stay ahead of the competition with innovation management, and what do you need to consider?

-- When do you make the jump from continuous improvement to innovation and what will be your new strategy?
+- When do you make the jump from continuous improvement to innovation, and what will be your new strategy?

 - What roles can Big Data & Data Science play in your products and processes?

-- How do you encourage creativity in your team and how do they go from risk-avoidant to brave and daring?
+- How do you encourage creativity in your team and how do they go from being risk-avoidant to brave and daring?

 - How are you going to shape your new business model, and how do you test its market acceptance?